Burry/certish/docs/Development.md

 1. Install the Amplify CLI globally: `npm install -g @aws-amplify/cli`
 2. Run `amplify configure`.
 You will be prompted to sign in to the AWS Console and create a new IAM user for the Amplify CLI.
 If your team has already provided you with Amplify IAM credentials, then close the browser prompts and input your IAM access key ID and secret access key.
 3. If your team has existing Amplify environments deployed, obtain `team-provider-info.json` from them and place it in the `amplify` directory before proceeding.
-AWS [recommends] leaving this file out of public repositories, and so if you're using one you can remove `team-provider-info.json` from `.gitignore` and commit it freely.
-Otherwise, you will need an external process to keep this file privately in sync among your team after every time the file is updated by the Amplify CLI.
+AWS [recommends](https://aws-amplify.github.io/docs/cli-toolchain/quickstart#sharing-projects-outside-the-team-) leaving this file out of public repositories, and so if you're using a private repo you can remove `team-provider-info.json` from `.gitignore` and commit it freely.
+Otherwise, you will need an external process to keep this file privately in sync among your team after every instance the file is updated by the Amplify CLI.
 4. Run `amplify init` from within the project directory.
-Confirm that you want to use an existing environment, and then select the environment name that matches your checked-out git branch.
+If you have `team-provider-info.json`, confirm that you want to use an existing environment, and then select the environment name that matches your checked-out git branch.
+Otherwise create a new environment, and name it after the branch.

 ### Deployment